Netherlands Radio Choir, chief conductor

-Highlights of the 2025/26 season include Benjamin’s return to Asia to conduct the Taiwanese Chamber Singers at Taipei Concert Hall, a Christmas broadcast with the Flemish Radio Choir, and tours with Chorwerk Ruhr.
-He returns to Stuttgart for two major projects with SWR Vokalensemble: a curated Luciano Berio programme (“Knoblauch & Rattengift”) and a concert tour featuring music by Britten, Weill, and a new commission by Mike Svoboda.
+Highlights of the 2025/26 season include his return to Asia to conduct the Taipei Chamber Singers at Taipei National Concert Hall, a Christmas broadcast with the Flemish Radio Choir, and tours with Chorwerk Ruhr.
+He returns to Stuttgart for two major projects with the SWR Vokalensemble: a curated Luciano Berio programme (“Knoblauch & Rattengift”) and a concert tour featuring music by Britten, Weill, and a new commission by Mike Svoboda.

-Benjamin enjoys a close relationship with composer Sir James MacMillan; at the Concertgebouw, he will conduct MacMillan’s Seven Last Words from the Cross and Stravinsky’s Mass for Choir and Winds.
+He enjoys a close relationship with composer Sir James MacMillan.
+At the Concertgebouw he will conduct Seven Last Words from the Cross and Stravinsky’s Mass for Choir and Winds.
 With Rundfunkchor Berlin, he presents Hoffnung, a virtuosic programme featuring works by MacMillan, Xenakis, and Schnittke.

 A cappella and new music